-The FTSU Guardian has a key role within SPH to raise the profile of raising concerns and provide confidential advice and support to the staff in relation to concerns they have about patient safety and/or the way a concern has been handled to ensure the hospitals policies are followed correctly.
-Elaine has ensured all FTSUP processes have been reviewed and actions taken to ensure best practice is maintained including:
+The FTSU Guardians have a key role within SPH to raise the profile of raising concerns and provide confidential advice and support to the staff in relation to concerns they have about patient safety and the way a concern has been handled to ensure the hospitals policies are followed correctly.

+The lead for Freedom to Speak UP has ensured all processes have been reviewed and actions taken to ensure best practice is maintained including:

-- Encouraging staff to speak up utilizing a dedicated email for staff to use to confidentially raise concerns. - > FTSU clinics have been offered.
+- > Encouraging staff to speak up utilizing a dedicated email for staff to use to confidentially raise concerns. - FTSU clinics have been offered.

-There were no FTSUP concerns raised during 2022-2023 and a nil report has been submitted.
+There were two FTSUP concerns raised during 2023-2024.

-The FTSUP policy was ratified by SMT in November 2022 and has a 3 yearly review date set for July 2025.
+The FTSUP policy was ratified by SMT in Nov 22 and has a 3 yearly review date set for July 2025.